bparanj/crystal/electronics/zettel/inductor.md

 1) Create three inductors using the same core material (e.g., an iron nail), winding 50, 100, and 200 turns of wire respectively.
 2) Measure the inductance of each coil using an LCR meter.
 3) Plot the number of turns vs. inductance on a graph.
 4) You'll observe that the inductance increases non-linearly with the number of turns.
 If the 50-turn coil has an inductance of L, the 100-turn coil will have approximately 4L, and the 200-turn coil will have about 16L.

 This demonstrates the quadratic relationship between turns and inductance, described by the equation $L \propto N^2$, where L is inductance and N is the number of turns.

-3. Question: How does the core material influence an inductor's properties?
+3. How does the core material influence an inductor's properties?

 The core material of an inductor significantly affects its inductance and other properties.
 Ferromagnetic materials like iron increase inductance by concentrating the magnetic field, while air cores offer lower inductance but better high-frequency performance.